colestrecker/colestrecker/README.md

 - 👋 Hi, I’m @colestrecker
 - 👀 I’m interested in the overthrow of the venuzualen goverment
-- 🌱 I’m currently learning how to fake my death and flee to Kyrgyztan
+- 🌱 I’m currently learning how to fake my death and flee to Kyrgyztan where I own a laundry mat that is NOT a money laundering front
 - 💞️ I’m looking to collaborate on a pill that makes you feel like the color orange
 - 📫 Reach me VIA a complex series of tunnels that run all the way across the midwest dug by the amish is 1963